dgbirm/RichardsSportingThings/README.md

 ## Still Under Construction

 * ### Animated transitions
+We hope to implement some sort of dynamic transition on a 'button click within the ui

+* ### Machine Learning
+We would like to use a machine learning clustering algorithm to generate tag groupings between objects in the data base at some point.
+So far, we have experimented with...

 * ### Frontend integration with spring integration
 At some point, I would like to integrate the front and back ends so that starting the application launches both.
 For example, I might have to semi-link the front end `index.html` to the location where spring expects it on the back end.